 Vegan Oreo Truffles

-These vegan Oreo truffles taste are coated in chocolate and taste just like mini cheesecake bites!
+These vegan Oreo truffles are coated in chocolate and taste just like mini cheesecake bites!
 They’re made with dairy-free cream cheese and Oreo cookie crumbs and are perfect for a super easy, no-bake dessert!

 I know I say this in practically every post I write, but this recipe is one of my new favourites!